When an open-ended search reveals one of the top questions about a product to be “Is it still used?” — it is time to evaluate modern ERP solutions.

 If your company is migrating to an entirely new platform, more options may be available in terms of variety.
 But again, it is not a simple choice.
 And it is your responsibility to recognize that the area requiring the most attention is data migration.

 There are many good software options in the market for those looking to change.
 For example, we have advised some current PeopleSoft users to transition to Workday, a ground-up, pure SaaS solution on a modern platform.
 Other products we might recommend include NetSuite, Infor, Unit4, Sage Intacct, or Acumatica.
-But it is important to note that every scenario is unique, and it is never advisable to make such an important decision based on an article such as this one without evaluating each of the factors involved in a proper ERP selection.
+But it is important to note that every scenario is unique, and it is never advisable to make such an important decision based on an article such as this one without evaluating each of the factors involved in a proper ERP software selection.

 Though migrating from legacy software can be daunting, not everyone will need to transition right away.
 We have seen clients succeed with PeopleSoft and JD Edwards — and while there is still an end-of-life in sight for the products, clients in this position can continue to use them for now without major issues.
 If your company is running the latest versions of the software and receiving support from the provider, such as JD Edwards Enterprise 19.3 and PeopleSoft Enterprise 9.2, you will still be able to secure some enhancements, such as security patches and regulatory updates.

 Another option for some clients is simply to change the dynamics of how their ERP is handled.
-This does not require a complete makeover — alternatively, it might include moving an on-prem solution to the cloud in order to reduce the on-site technical infrastructure.
+This does not require a complete makeover — alternatively, it might include moving an on-premise solution to the cloud in order to reduce the on-site technical infrastructure.

 If you are not currently receiving support from your software provider, it is a viable option to seek assistance from a third-party support company.
 There are trustworthy companies that can offer cost-effective assistance with legacy software products.